JohanBendz/com.philips.hue.zigbee/README.md

 ## Release notes:

+### v.2.0.30 (SDK3)
+Added a secondary version of Outdoor Sensor - Outdoor Occupancy Sensor, for test/evaluation

 ### v.2.0.29 (SDK3)
 Added support for:
 - Aurelle Panel Round
 - Centris Panel
 - Centris Spot

-Added a secondary version of Motion Sensor - Occupancy, for test/evaluation
+Added a secondary version of Motion Sensor - Occupancy Sensor, for test/evaluation

 Added some device Id's to already supported devices Optimized images to shrink the size of the app.